battre/autocomplete-attribute-explainer/README.md

 >       the type of the street.
 Examples are Spain and Hungary.
 The type of a
 >       street could be "Avenue" or "Road".
 >     * `street-name`
->   * `house-number-or-building-name` - Fills either the `house-number` or
+>   * `building` - Fills either the `house-number` or `building-name`, or both,
->     `building-name`, or both, depending on what's defined.
-Note that this
+>     depending on what's defined.
->     intermediate level will not exist in many countries.
 >     * `house-number` - The number assigned to a building in a street.
 >     * `building-name` - Some countries reference buildings by a name (e.g.
 >       India and sometimes Great Britain).
+>
+> An US website should use `street-location` or `street` and `building`: The
+> distinction between `street-type` and `street-name` is uncommon and should not
+> be brought infront of US users.
+If a Hungarian users tries to order somethingm
+> their `street-type` and `street-name` would automatically be filled into a
+> `street` field.
+For similar reasons, the website should just ask for a
+> `building` and get what it expects.
+Only few countries, like the UK, which
+> use a `house-number` *and* a `building-name` on address forms the distinction
+> matters.
+Only in those countries would we support a `house-number` and
+> `building-name`.
+This means, that browsers would not fill a building name or
+> house number of addresses that were stored for other countries.

 > **Status:**
 >